rwieruch/blog_robinwieruch_content/react-hooks.md

 )(App);
 {{< /highlight >}}

 Sophie Alpert coined it "the wrapper hell" in React.
 You are not only seeing it in the implementation, but also when inspecting your components in the browser.
 There are dozens of wrapped components due to Render Prop Components (including Consumer components from React's Context) and Higher-Order Components.
 It becomes an unreadable component tree, because all the abstracted logic is covered up in other React components.
+The actual visible components are hard to track down in the browser's DOM.
 So what if these additional components were not needed because the logic is only encapsulated in functions as side-effects instead?
-Then you would remove all these wrapping components and flatten your component tree's structure.
+Then you would remove all these wrapping components and flatten your component tree's structure:

 {{< highlight javascript >}}
 function App() {